ZeusWPI/zeus.ugent.be/content/blog/22-23/repurposing_ewaste.md

 On the screenshot, you can see that there is one pin that's constantly high (because of the resistor between it and VCC), and one pin where there are signals.
 These signals look like serial, so we used the serial protocol decoder to decode the signal, and indeed, it is serial at 115200 baud.
 From this, it follows that the other pin is probably the RX (receive) pin: it's constantly high because we don't send anything yet.

-We detached the logic analyser from the device and then connected a USB to serial adapter, taking care to connect the TX of the adapter to RX on the board and vice versa.
+We detached the logic analyser from the device and then connected a USB to serial adapter, taking care of connecting the TX of the adapter to RX on the board and vice versa.
 We were also careful to get the voltage right by setting the switch on the adaptor to 3.3V (it would be very sad to accidentally blow up the debug port).

 <%= figure 'https://pics.zeus.gent/rFpAkUFnumladquA7MFQeVl603U45Qoun2KJf5Vy.jpg', 'Serial adaptor connected to board' %>